 Rick Reuschel signs as a free-agent with the Pirates and spends the first two months in the minors.
 After being called up in May, 'Big Daddy' wins 14 games and the Comeback Player of the Year Award.

-Red Schoendienst, who spent 19 years in the major leagues and managed the Cardinals to a world championship in 1967, and, Al Barlick, a 29-year veteran umpire, best known for his booming voice, are elected to the Hall of Fame by the veterans committee.
-The pair will be inducted along with Johnny Bench and Carl Yastrzemski, who were selected by the BBWWA last month.
+Red Schoendienst, who spent 19 years in the major leagues and managed the Cardinals to a world championship in 1967, and Al Barlick, a 29-year veteran umpire, best known for his booming voice, are elected to the Hall of Fame by the veterans committee.
+The pair will be inducted along with Johnny Bench and Carl Yastrzemski, who were selected by the BBWAA last month.